creationix/haml-js/README.markdown

  - **optimize**: This is a flag to tell the compiler to use the extra optimizations.

 See [test.js][] for an example usage of Haml.render

+## Code interpolation

+New in version 0.2.0 there is string interpolation throughout.
+This means that the body of regular text areas can have embedded code.
+This is true for attributes and the contents of plugins like javascript and markdown also.
+If you notice an area that doesn't support interpolation and it should then send me a note and I'll add it.

 ## Plugins